Code-Institute-Submissions/CI-MS2-Mintedo-PLAYCHILD/README.md

 [View live project here.](https://richardbyrne95.github.io/CI-MS2-Mintedo-PLAYCHILD/)

 This web-app is a browser-based single-player endless arcade game, based on the Phaser Game Engine.
+A game was chosen as the focus for this project as it was found that many of my peers were developing very similar apps to each other (Google Maps APIs etc.).
+I have also had an interest in game development for a number of years now, which made the project choice for this module quite easy.

-It simulates the original gameboy, insofar as the game scenes are viewed within an image of a Nintendo GAMEBOY.
+This webapp simulates the original gameboy, insofar as the game scenes are viewed within an image of a Nintendo GAMEBOY.
 The game design, sound design and art are also reminiscent of the era in which the GAMEBOY was popular (albeit the original gameboy didn't display colour).
 This is not intended to emulate any GAMEBOY games, nor to fully replicate any of the GAMEBOY experience.
 It instead is a proof of concept and a homage to that era of gaming.

 Since browser games have [all but been replaced by games downloaded from app stores](https://www.mobilemarketer.com/news/mobile-games-sparked-60-of-2019-global-game-revenue-study-finds/569658/), this web-app was intentionally developed desktop-first and adapted to mobile.